-- Lexis published three editions of John Cross, Robert D. Fleischner and Jianne Elder, Guardianship and Conservatorship in Massachusetts, which was the first comprehensive treatise on guardianship.
-The last edition by the original authors was published in 2014.
-The treatise has been revised is updated and is annually by a new group of attorneys.
+- John Cross, Robert D. Fleischner, and Jianne Elder authored the first comprehensive treatise of its kind, Guardianship and Conservatorship in Massachusetts.
+The last edition by the original authors was published in 2014, after which the treatise has been updated annually by a new group of attorneys.
 The treatise has been cited as authority by Massachusetts courts.

-- Steven Schwartz, Abolishing Competency of a Construction of Difference: A Radical Proposal to Promote the Equality of Persons with Disabilities 47 U. Miami L. Rev. 867 (1993)
+- Steven J. Schwartz, Abolishing Competency as a Construction of Difference: A Radical Proposal to Promote the Equality of Persons with Disabilities, 47 U. Miami L. Rev. 867 (1993).

 - Robert D. Fleischner, Advance Directives for Mental Health Care: An Analysis of State Statutes, 4 Psychol.
 Pub.
 Pol’y & L. 788 (1998).